beginning of content

 How often should I exercise while pregnant?

-The exercise you should do depends on:
+The exercise you choose depends on:

 What is the difference between low and high intensity exercise?